If you’re not a part of the media landscape, there’s a good chance you haven’t heard of IPTV. But you’ve probably been using it for years.

 IPTV stands for “internet protocol television.”
 The “IP” in IPTV is the same as the one in your IP address or VoIP (voice over IP).
 All that means is television programming is being communicated using the internet protocol.

 IPTV is different.
 Instead of transmitting content via light pulses in fiber-optic cable or radio waves from a satellite, IPTV sends shows and movies through your standard internet connection.
-(You may be using a cable or satellite internet connection, but these are independent of the ones that usually carry your TV signals.)
+(You may be using a cable or satellite internet connection from your preferred internet service provider (ISP), but these are independent of the ones that usually carry your TV signals.)

 Instead of broadcasting a range of shows on a specific schedule, most IPTV uses video on demand (VOD) or time-shifted media—we’ll discuss these, and a third format, in just a moment.